grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 Cells can be displayed as a graphical gauge, with several different presentation types controlled by the gauge display mode and the value display.

 {{< admonition type="note" >}}
-The maximum and minimum values of the gauges are configured automatically from the smallest and largest values in your whole data set.
-If you don't want the max/min values to be pulled from the whole data set, you can configure them for each column with field overrides.
+The maximum and minimum values of the gauges are configured automatically from the smallest and largest values in your whole dataset.
+If you don't want the max/min values to be pulled from the whole dataset, you can configure them for each column with field overrides.
 {{< /admonition >}}

 ###### Gauge display mode